-The Group's selling, general, and administrative 71.55 billion as of 31 December 2022 compared expenses (SG&A) recorded EGP 2.3 billion during the year, up 34 % y-o-y, of which EGP 732.
+expenses (SG&A) recorded EGP 2.3 billion during the year, up 34 % y-o-y, of which EGP 732.
 5 million are related to ERC.
 Meanwhile, rate fluctuation.

-billion during the year, up 50% y-o-y from the EGP 3.7 billion recorded in the previous year.
+Qalaa's agrifoods sector performed well during the depreciation and amortization expenses stood at billion during the year, up 50% y-o-y from the EGP 3.7 billion recorded in the previous year.
 The Group's total impairments and write downs dropped to EGP 123.5 million compared to EGP 308.4 million in 2021.
 Provisions for 2022 reached EGP 676 million, mostly recorded at the cement platform.
-Starting 1Q23, Qalaa applied the optional At the profitability level, Qalaa's recurring EBITDA exceptional accounting treatment introduced to the Egyptian Accounting Standards which allows for the FX gains/losses incurred following the devaluation of the EGP to be reclassified into other comprehensive income (OCI) under equity on the
+Starting 1Q23, Qalaa applied the optional the Egyptian Accounting Standards which allows for the FX gains/losses incurred following the devaluation of the EGP to be reclassified into other comprehensive income (OCI) under equity on the